Christopher W. Grady: Acting Chairman of the Joint Chiefs of Staff

+Personal life

+Grady and his wife Christine, married around 1985, have three children and a daughter-in-law.

+On 18 May 2025, Grady delivered the commencement speech at the University of Notre Dame, in which he urged students to challenge themselves amidst the growing complexity of the global climate.
+He also received a Doctor of Laws honoris causa degree (LL.D.) from the institution, presented by university president Father Dowd.

 Awards and decorations

-In addition to the below, the University of Notre Dame Alumni Board presented Grady with the Rev. William Corby, C.S.C., Award on September 28, 2019.
+In addition to the below, the University of Notre Dame Alumni Board presented Grady with the Rev. William Corby, C.S.C., Award on 28 September 2019.
 Established in 1985, the award is conferred on alumni who have distinguished themselves in military service.